ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 An important mechanism of coherence is the build-and-test update procedure that inquiry exhibits.
 Inquiries are cummulatively built in a step by step process.
 A contribution to the inquiry adds a proposal to an inquiry workspace, making it available to be played around with by subsequent contributions to the inquiry before being ultimately accepted or rejected.

 Evaluation of the coherence of a contribution to a dilated process is relative to a system of structural constraints -- a *plan* -- for the process.
 The primary function of a plan is to restrict the set of possibilities from amongst which those engaged in the process select their moves.
 This imposed restriction allows plans to be followed, in real time, by cognitively limited agents.
 But plans are also to be carried out in real space, which does not always evolve the way planning agents hope or expect.
 Too rigid a restriction on possible moves will bind the agents to failure.
 Thus, plans must allow for modification in the face of unexpected developments in the environment within which the process takes place.
-(See the appendix: <a class="pop" id="bratman-et-al-on-plans">Bratman et. al on plans</a>)

-{{ "Bratman et. al. on plans" | pop }}
+{{ "Bratman et. al. on plans" | popbox: "snippets" }}

 Proper inquiry is no different.
 A plan of inquiry imposes *coherence* constraints on contributions to the inquiry.
 Future additions must follow the general course set by previous contributions.
 But, nature can so conspire to turn certain conjectures into dead ends, and a healthy plan of inquiry will accommodate mechanisms to adjust the plan on the fly.